Main

 The Latest:

-This two-week day program will be filled with learning, challenge and fun.
-Your child will meet competent blind role models who will work with the kids on cooking, cleaning, Braille, independent travel and technology.
-The kids will learn how to take the bus and use the light rail.
-They’ll have fun swimming, rock climbing, making a tactile art piece and going on exciting field trips.
+This one-week day program will be filled with learning, challenges, and of course fun.
+Your child will meet blind role models who will engage with them through cooking, cleaning, Braille, independent travel, and technology.
+Participants will learn how to take the bus and use the light rail.
+They’ll have fun swimming, rock climbing, Kayaking, and going on exciting field trips!

 Recent Posts